-The nationwide death toll exceeded five hundred and the walking wounded numbered in the tens of thousands.
+Within three days the nationwide death toll exceeded five hundred and the walking wounded numbered in the tens of thousands.
 Most westerners fled the weeklong mayhem.
-Ae considered any Puritan disapproval as a sacrilege against sanuk.
-Her other children arrived for the closing day of Songkran, when the police in their tight brown uniforms were open game for a drenching.
+Ae considered any Puritan disapproval as a sacrilege against sanuk or fun.
+Her daughter arrived for the closing day of Songkran, when the police in their tight brown uniforms were open targets for a drenching.

 Sam Royalle hired a truck.
 The driver loaded the flatbed with three titanic barrels of iced water and we armed our extended families with multi-liter water nozzles.
 Overloaded by ten people the pick-up’s tires scrapped the steel chassis, as we cruised Pattaya’s streets with the audacity of Somali tech fighters whacked out on qat.

 At Beach Road and Soi 8 the girls from two beer bars deliriously chucked buckets at the passing cars.
 Sam deluged them into submission with a high-powered hose.

 On the corner of Walking Street we unleashed a hurricane on two ranking police officers.
 This win streak instilled a predatory glee and Sam’s tattooed wife leapt from the truck to soak several foreigners behind a tree.
 It was supposed to be fun, but a humorless weightlifter wrenched away Dtum’s water gun.

 Knocking down the teenager might have been an innocent mistake and his misshapen body bore no semblance to my mental image of Ae’s lover, but hearing Italian snapped a fuse and I leapt off the truck with a long PVC tube.
 The steroid muscle junkie lifted his fists.

 I lashed his wrists with the plastic pipe.